Spagnoli Family Cancer Center

 These treatments are reserved for very aggressive or metastatic cases of thyroid cancer

-We are also proud to offer the STAR Program® (Survivorship, Training and Rehabilitation) to patients diagnosed with cancer.
-As part of our STAR Program, you will receive comprehensive, individualized cancer rehabilitation treatment, covered by most insurance plans, to improve the symptoms affecting your daily functioning and quality of life.
+We are also proud to offer the Cancer Rehabilitation Program to patients diagnosed with cancer.
+As part of our Program, you will receive comprehensive, individualized cancer rehabilitation treatment, covered by most insurance plans, to improve the symptoms affecting your daily functioning and quality of life.

 Orange Regional offers Complementary Therapies as a part of your recovery.
 Complementary Therapies aim to treat the whole person, not just the symptoms of an illness.
 Orange Regional Medical Center offers Reiki Therapy as a natural approach to healing and wellness and our Pet Therapy Program helps make a positive impact on the health and wellbeing of our patients.